llmslayer/SIA_Dataset/README.md

 **# SIA_Dataset**

 This is a dataset about Security Incident Analysis Tasks.
 This repository contains different type of tasks such as Network Forensics, Disk & Memory Forensics, Malware Analysis and Others.
+There are total 21 scenarios, where each json file is connected with one scenario with total of 193 questions.

 # Dataset Structure